-Celebration Campers will have the opportunity to participate in many of the activities listed below.
+Camp Lookout campers choose their camp activities for the daily activity time blocks.
+Campers are eligible for grade level activities based on their grade entering the fall of 2020, plus all earlier grade level activities.
 Please note that there are more activities than can possibly be completed in a session of camp.
 Time, availability, and weather are all factors affecting the actual camp activity experience (activities listed in Bold are high adventure activities).